Leuchtfeuer/typo3-secure-downloads/Documentation/Admin/RegularExpressions/Index.rst

 .. include:: ../../Includes.txt

-.. _regex:
+.. _admin-regularExpressions:

 ===================
 Regular Expressions
 ===================

-The configuration values of :ref:`admin-configuration-securedDirs`, :ref:`admin-configuration-securedFileTypes`,
+The configuration values of :ref:`admin-extensionConfiguration-securedDirs`, :ref:`admin-extensionConfiguration-securedFileTypes`,
+:ref:`admin-extensionConfiguration-domain`, :ref:`admin-extensionConfiguration-forcedownloadtype` and
-:ref:`admin-configuration-domain` and :ref:`admin-configuration-forcedownloadtype` allow regular expressions.
+:ref:`admin-extensionConfiguration-groupCheckDirs` allow regular expressions.
 All expressions will be handled case insensitive.

 .. hint::
     The slash character :code:`(/)` is automatically quoted for your convenience.

+.. _admin-regularExpressions-examples:

 Examples
 ========